xiaoju/react_nd-02b/README.md

 # Readable
 Readable is a message board webapp to post/delete/edit messages and comments, I built this project from scrap as part of the [React Udacity NanoDegree](https://www.udacity.com/course/react-nanodegree--nd019) [_MOOC_](https://en.wikipedia.org/wiki/Massive_open_online_course), of which I joined the first cohort starting july 2017.
-This was the second 'project' out of three, focused on [Redux](http://redux.js.org/).
+This was the second 'project' out of three.
+This project was focused on applying our newly acquired [Redux](http://redux.js.org/) skills.

 ## Try the app